icepaq/icepaq/README.md

-### Hey 👋
+### Hello 👋

-My name is Anton.
+I'm Anton.

 I love software engineering because when combined with other skills, you can make anything.

-I'm interested in just about everything from telecom to DeFi to autonomous cars.
+I mostly build web applications.
+However, have been getting into the blockchain space recently.
 <!--
 **icepaq/icepaq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.